5/4x6 Cumaru Siding board profile diagram

 1' board:2.7 lbs

-5/4x6 Cumaru Wood Siding — Complete Guide
+5/4x6 Cumaru Siding — Complete Guide

 Everything you need to know about eased-edge cumaru siding

-About 5/4x6 Cumaru Wood Siding
+About 5/4x6 Cumaru Siding

 Cumaru lumber, particularly in the e4e profile and 5/4x6 size, is an exemplary choice for exterior siding and cladding due to its remarkable properties.
 Featuring outstanding dimensional stability and resistance to weather-related wear, cumaru is ideal for environments that demand durability against the elements.
 The e4e profile enhances the aesthetics of any project, providing clean lines and allowing for versatile installation orientations that create stunning visual effects and well-defined shadow lines.